This is to remind you of your seemingly insignificant achievements.

 I’m here to remind you how significant the hundreds of small things you’ve done this year are, and to ask you to consider including them in your story.

-Some of your overlooked achievements this year look like consistency and reliability, every time you showed up for yourself or others, the occasions you were tired but did it anyway.
+Some of your overlooked achievements this year look like consistency and reliability; the times you showed up for yourself and others.
+The occasions you were tired but did it anyway.

 What about those new habits you stuck to, the way you were there for your people, the encouragement you gave, and the EXTRA you provided.
-The flowers you bought for the friend going through a tough time, the person you met for coffee (or stronger) even though you had a full day but knew they’d appreciate it?
+The flowers you bought your friend going through a tough time, the person you met for coffee even though you had a full day but knew they’d appreciate it?

 For these and all the times you dug deep to find a resolve to keep going amidst a tough situation, you are quite remarkable.
-It wouldn’t be fair to write about 2018 without including some of those aspects of your year that haven’t been celebrated yet; just because they don’t feel amazing, doesn’t mean they’re not.
+It wouldn’t be fair to write about this year without including the aspects of your year that haven’t been celebrated yet; just because they don’t feel amazing, doesn’t mean they’re not.

-As we enter the last two weeks of the year, let’s be deliberate in reminding not just ourselves, but those we do life with too, of the small successes of which our yearbook is full,
+As we enter the last few weeks of the year and indeed decade, let’s be deliberate in reminding not just ourselves, but those we do life with too, of the small successes of which our yearbook is full,

 The best gift’s we’ll ever give are those which can’t be unwrapped.

-Sending love and light to you all ~ Olivia.
+Sending you all my love and light ~ Olivia.